 We didn’t stay there- we instead hopped over to the Jurassic Park section of the park and found a place called Burger Digs.
 The menu was very simple but it did the trick.
 Choices were a cheeseburger, chicken fingers or a garden burger.
 Then they had a condiment bar where you could pile on your own fresh veggies – made my garden burger so yummy!!

-A trip to the Wizarding World of Harry Potter was worth the Butterbeer and Pumpkin Juice (but then skip the food at the restaurant if you are searching for something other than meat – but hey- if you eat meat then you will probably love the menu at Three Broomsticks)
+A trip to the WWOHP was worth the Butterbeer and Pumpkin Juice (but then skip the food at the restaurant if you are searching for something other than meat – but hey- if you eat meat then you will probably love the menu at Three Broomsticks)

 And for those of you who do not live in Orlando here are some recipes I found for Butterbeer and Pumpkin Juice you can make at home-

 (recipe courtesy of Sandra Lee of the Food Network)